Scholé: (n) Restful learning; leisure.

 What do we do together?

-As a new community for the 2024-25 school year, we currently meet on Tuesdays in two different styles: a parent-involved, co-op style gathering for elementary-age children, and drop-off, á la carte classes for roughly 6th through 12th-grade adolescents.
+We meet on Tuesdays in two different styles: as a parent-involved, co-op for elementary-age children, and with drop-off, á la carte classes for middle and high schoolers.
+Our classes are taught by mentor-teachers who love kids and our community.

 A Timeless Philosophy of Education